 Anupma Singh received her Ph.D. in American Literature from University of Allahabad, where she was also a lecturer before coming to the United States to teach at the University of Minnesota.
-Singh is currently pursuing a second doctorate in the School of Education at Iowa State University.
+Singh is currently pursuing a second doctorate in the School of Education and is a Research Assistant at Iowa State University.

 Singh’s current research focuses on international students, internationalization of higher education, and diversity and equity in higher education.